 Furniture & Other Objects

 A special note regarding furniture: The concrete sealers and floor finishes used for acid-stained concrete flooring are extremely durable, but the hard bottoms and constant movement of tables and chairs in a restaurant, office building, dining room or entertainment area, will eventually scratch or wear through them unless preventive measures are taken.
-In such areas with high activity, we highly recommend attaching special pads to the legs of all furniture and heavy stationary objects.
+In such areas with high activity, we highly recommend attaching special pads to the legs of all furniture, as well as heavy stationary objects, like large appliances and equipment.
 Expanded Technologies in Kenosha, WI, has a great selection of high quality furniture pads.
 This is a quick and inexpensive way to extend the life of your floor and reduce your maintenance costs drastically.

 Also, be very careful of runoff water from plants, which often contains tannins, lignin, fertilizer or plant food.
 Over time, these trace chemicals will discolor and permanently stain your sealer.